ms/buildtogether.tech/src/debugging.md

 Wherever we find patterns we can try to write programs to spot them and act on them.
-The goal of research in <span g="automated_program_repair" i="automated program repair">automated program repair</span> is to build tools that can fix common bugs on their own <cite>Monperrus2018,LeGoues2019</cite>.
+The goal of research in <span g="automated_program_repair" i="automated program repair">automated program repair</span> is to build tools that can fix common bugs on their own [% b Monperrus2018 LeGoues2019 %].
 These tools use several approaches:

 Generate and validate.